staus/Unity-HDRP-Vioso-Template-Presenter/README.md

 Unity HDRP template with Vioso integration for the Lablab studio.
 Extended with a Presenter template with basic slide show, 360 player and 3D scene capability.

+## Requirements
+A powerful Windows PC is required to play the project.

+For Mac: The Projection Setup system doesn't compile on Mac, but technically there's nothing keeping you from working in the project, as long as a Windows PC is the one that test it.

 ## Installation

 1. Download or clone this project on your computer.